phyzical/docker.versions/README.md

 * `org.opencontainers.image.source`
 * `org.opencontainers.image.version`

+If `org.opencontainers.image.source` is missing it will;

+* check if its template has a project configured, if so use that as a release base.
-If `org.opencontainers.image.source` is missing it will do its best to guess the github repo based on the image registry.
+* Otherwise do its best to guess the github repo based on the image registry.

 If `org.opencontainers.image.created` is missing it will simply display all.